monicakh/mutual-fund/README.md

-# FinalProject
+# University FinalProject
 This is my Mutual Fund project for the final year project at Lebanese University.

-I used ASP.net, MSSQL and some javascript
+I used ASP.net, MSSQL and some javascript.